igalic/blag/contents/articles/opensource-burnout/index.md

-I am deeply indebted, to [Nóirín Plunkett](https://twitter.com/noirinp) for standing up for me, and defending my decision before other OSCon participants, who were about to ask the dreaded?
+I am deeply indebted, to [Nóirín Plunkett](https://twitter.com/noirinp) for standing up for me, and defending my decision before other OSCon participants, who were about to ask the dreaded

 > Why?